daphne-eu/daphne/doc/DaphneLib/APIRef.md

 This document is a hand-crafted reference of the DaphneLib API.
 A general introduction to [DaphneLib (DAPHNE's Python API)](/doc/DaphneLib/Overview.md) can be found in a separate document.
-DaphneLib offers numerous methods for *obtaining DAPHNE matrices and frames* as well as for *building complex computations* based on them.
+DaphneLib offers numerous methods for *obtaining DAPHNE matrices and frames* as well as for *building complex computations* based on them, including complex control flow with if-then-else, loops, and user-defined functions.
 Ultimately, DaphneLib will support all [DaphneDSL built-in functions](/doc/DaphneDSL/Builtins.md) on matrices and frames.
 Futhermore, **we also plan to create a library of higher-level primitives** allowing users to productively implement integrated data analysis pipelines at a much higher level of abstraction.